Special extended deadline of February 1 for Horn & Trumpet only.

 Review the Graduate Application Guide thoroughly before applying.
 The guide contains detailed instructions, information about the School of Music, and a link to begin the application.

 All application materials are due on Saturday, December 1, 2018.
 The application process requires the completion of two separate applications (one for the Graduate School, one for the School of Music) and can take up to 5 days from start to finish.

 Note: The School of Music only accepts new students in the Fall.
 Please do not apply for Spring or Summer admission.

-You have three options for scheduling your audition:
+You have two options for scheduling your audition: